subygan/subygan.github.io/blog/content/readlog.md

 ## 2023-02-08

 - [Big Data is dead]( https://motherduck.com/blog/big-data-is-dead/)
-  - Google bigquery founder writes about how big data is actually a pipe dream and nobody actually used big data for "big" data.
+    - Google bigquery founder writes about how big data is actually a pipe dream and nobody actually used big data for " big" data.

 ## 2023-02-09